Ali-Akbar Raefipour

-Ali-Akbar Raefipour (علیاکبر رائفیپور, born 1984) is an Iranian social media personality.
-He is the founder and the head of Masaf Institute, a well-known Iranian nationalizme movement think tank with a fan base of youth supporters.
+Ali-Akbar Raefipour (علیاکبر رائفیپور, born 1984) is an Iranian commentator and social media personality.
+He is the founder and the head of Masaf Institute, an Iranian think tank with a fan base of youth supporters.

 Early life and career

 Raefipour was born in 1984.
-He claims to be a "university lecturer and researcher in the apocalyptic topics and cults" and has bold ideas on a wide range of topics including Satanism, freemasonry and Zionism.
-Raefipour is considered a conspiracy theorist.
+He claims to be a "university lecturer and researcher in the apocalyptic topics and cults" and expresses extreme views on a wide range of topics including Satanism, freemasonry and Zionism.
+Raefipour is considered a conspiracy theorist, and described as antisemitic.
 His frequent preachings has attracted a cult following particularly among "young hardliners".
 According to Abuzar Royesh and Shelby Grossman of Stanford Internet Observatory, Iran experts describe Raefipour as "a propagandist with ties to extreme elements within the Iranian regime".
-News outlets controlled by the Islamic Revolutionary Guard Corps (IRGC) often praise Raefipour's public speaches.
+News outlets controlled by the Islamic Revolutionary Guard Corps (IRGC) often praise Raefipour's public speeches.

-Raefipour is the founder and head of Masaf Institute, which is extensively active on social media.
-The organization is described as "affiliated" with the IRGC and a "government contractor".
-Masaf Institute uses accounts on platforms such as Twitter and Telegram.
+Raefipour is the founder and head of Masaf Institute, launched in June 2011.
+The Institute is described as funded by and "affiliated" with the IRGC and a "government contractor".
+It works closely and has overlapping membership with the Basij Cyberspace Organization and Seraj.
+The Institute is extensively active on social media; it uses accounts on platforms such as Twitter, Telegram and Instagram, and mobilises hundreds of accounts in coordinated propaganda campaigns using copypasta methods.
+It sponsors the annual state-backed International Holocaust Cartoon Competition.

+In May 2020, Twitter suspended several of his accounts, although others in his name rapidly proliferated and grew large follower numbers.
+In 2022, Twitter suspended his account due to incitement of violence against participants in protests in the Mahsa Amini protests.
+In a tweet on December 6, he wrote, "If you want to lose your life, join the street protests, especially if you have a beautiful face".
+He said that calls for protests and strikes were part of an effort to "create deaths".

+In the 2024 Iranian legislative election, working with Saeed Mohammad, the former head of the IRGC’s engineering arm, he formed an organisation, Morning of Iran, to back ultraconservative candidates, many of whom were successful.